frnztzn24-web/FranzGabrielTuzon/README.md

 ## 👨‍💻 About Me

-I am **Franz Gabriel A. Tuzon**, with a flair for coding and database management skills.
-I thrive on tackling complex problems and crafting elegant solutions.
-My journey in tech has started when I took the **BS Information Technology** program.
+I'm Franz Gabriel A. Tuzon, a BS Information Technology student passionate about coding, database management, and building efficient digital solutions.
+I enjoy solving complex problems, learning new technologies, and creating functional applications that make an impact.

 ---